Multipole higher-order topology in a multimode lattice: Acknowledgments

 \section{Acknowledgments}

-We acknowledge Prof.~Mordechai Segev and Dr.~Dmitry Zhirihin for valuable discussions.
+We acknowledge Prof.~Andrea Al{\`u} and Dr.~Dmitry Zhirihin for valuable discussions.
 Theoretical models were supported by the Russian Science Foundation, grant No.~20-72-10065.
 Numerical simulations were supported by the Priority 2030 Federal Academic Leadership Program.
 M.M. and M.A.G. acknowledge partial support by the Foundation for the Advancement of Theoretical Physics and Mathematics ``Basis''.